ARTICLE I. ORGANIZATION

 ARTICLE III.
 MEMBERSHIP

 Section 1.
-Voting Member: The Association shall have its membership open to all Wilton Manors residents/businesses who live/operate west of Andrews Avenue and from Oakland Park Boulevard to the South Fork of the Middle River.
+Voting Member: Membership in the Association is open to all Wilton Manors Households and Businesses located west of Andrews Avenue and from Oakland Park Boulevard to the South Fork of the Middle River.

 Section 3.
 Honorary Member: An honorary membership may be granted to those individuals who have demonstrated an interest and concern for the benefit of WAWM.
 Such member must be approved by 2/3 of the Board Directors and may not participate in any formal votes.

 Section 4.
-Effective Date of Membership: Membership shall become effective upon processing of written application and payment of the current year’s dues.
+Effective Date of Membership: Membership shall become effective upon processing of application and payment of the current year’s dues.
 All of the foregoing is to be accomplished within thirty (30) days of application.
+Membership shall be in force for one (1) year and must be renewed annually to maintain current membership status.

 Section 5.
 Suspension or Termination: The Board of Directors present at any Board or Special meeting may, by a 2/3 vote, suspend or terminate the membership of any member.
 Said member shall be advised of the cause for such termination or suspension of membership, which shall continue until the next official meeting of members.
 At that meeting, a report shall be made by the Board, the member shall be permitted to state his/her position, and a decision shall be made by a majority of the voting members present to sustain or reverse the Board’s decision.
 This membership vote shall be final.